heptarch/heptarch.github.io/drafts/cone.md

 ## XII. <a href="#toc">Exercise</a><a id="sec-12" name="sec-12"></a>

 I was still thinking about semimetals when I boarded the bus, yes, those messy but intriguing materials in which a naturally insulating band gap closes and forms what is called a *Dirac cone* or a *Dirac point*.
-And like the two cones touching at a point, one man on the bus, a student perhaps, was claiming another bumped into him.
+And like the two cones touching at a point, one man on the bus, a dandy perhaps, was claiming another bumped into him.
 He went and found a seat regardless, reminding me of electrons at nonzero temperature jumping to higher, unoccupied energy levels.

 Later, I saw the same man getting advice about attaching a button; humorously similar to gapping the Dirac cone with a mass term.
 Yes, messy but intriguing.